-The Corporate Communication program-housed in the Division of English & Communications Design in the School of Communications Design-leads to the Bachelor of Science degree.
-The program prepares students for positions in government, private industry and the nonprofit sector as specialists in the presentation of information: writing, graphic design, website and Internet design and video production.
-The program is designed for people who are entering freshmen or transferring from community colleges and four-year schools as well as for working professionals who want to develop their communication skills further, either for continued advancement in their present careers or as preparation for a career change.
+The program is designed for people who are entering freshmen or transferring from community colleges and four-year schools as well as for working professionals who want to develop their digital communication skills further, either for continued advancement in their present careers or as preparation for a career change.

-Students enter the program from a variety of backgrounds, including production areas such as photography, video and graphic design as well as business, English and other humanities disciplines.
+Students enter the program from a variety of backgrounds, including production areas such as graphic design, photography and video as well as business, English and other humanities disciplines.
 Once in the program, students broaden their information and skills base.
-Moving from a foundation of communication theory, students examine and analyze the components of the communication process (message content, audiences and media) and the learning process (social learning and modeling, conditioning and reinforcement).